kinode-dao/kinode-book/src/cookbook/file_transfer.md

 }
 ```

-Now, we can fill in the ListFiles request and response behaviour, which is just a readDir action to the vfs.
+Now, you can fill in the ListFiles request and response behaviour, which is just a readDir action to the vfs.

 ```rust